 On my third attempt, I slightly missed the Drop Bonus Balls slot and the ball bounced off of the wheel and into the air.
 It bounced again, and once more before going directly into the Monster Jackpot.

-Then Abby and I did what we always did.
-We looked around the arcade for children.
-We didn’t need these tickets.
+Then I did what I always did.
+I looked around the arcade for children.
+I didn’t need these tickets.
 Sure, I could have gotten a basketball or a stuffed animal, but it would have meant very little to me, while one of these prizes could mean the perfect day, week, or month for another kid.

-We saw a group of three kids with their parents and gave each about 1/6 of the tickets.
+I saw a group of three kids with their parents and gave each about one sixth of the tickets.
 They were elated and their parents were both surprised and grateful.
 The other half of the tickets we split for a group of three young teenagers, seemingly all related.

 “Would you like some of these tickets?”
 I asked.

 “Sure!” one of them said.
 “Thank you!”